Positives

 Turn Ons/Swipe Right: Very poppy.
 Good spring out of the turn.
 Great grip in hard snow

 Turn Offs/Swipe Left: Catchy full camber feel.
-Not a great floater for its design.
+It’s not a great floater for its design.

 Summary

-The Gnu Antigravity has a lot of universal appeal to it and other than having the almost full camber catch to it the rest of the ride feels pretty mellow.
-If you understand camber but don’t want something super stiff/aggressive then this could be a fun ride for those that like a moderately tapered directional board that can easily ride tail first.
-This ride hasn’t changed over the years so I re-organized and updated the review a bit to better help.
+The Gnu Antigravity has a lot of universal appeal to it, and other than having the almost full camber catch to it, the rest of the ride feels pretty mellow.
+If you understand camber but don’t want something super stiff/aggressive, then this could be a fun ride for those who like a moderately tapered directional board that can easily ride tail first.
+This ride hasn’t changed over the years, so I re-organized and updated the review a bit to better help.

 Gnu Antigravity Snowboard Review